KevinDelao/KevinDelao.github.io/_portfolio/portfolio-3.md

 excerpt: ""
 collection: portfolio
 ---
-An Android app made with Kotlin to manage a users healthy lifestyle.
-The app allows a user to enter what they ate throgout the day and manage their calorie intake.
-Additionally, the app suggests healthy recipes and excercises to promote healthy living.
-A Room database was used to store data from the user within the phone itself.
+A microservices project used to recieve sensor data from an HTC Vive and transfer the data to a SQL database stored on AWS.
+The purpose of the project was to make it easier for a client (USC Professor) to transfer sensor data from his patients using an HTC Vive onto a cloud database.
+The project itself was written in JAVA and uses Spring-Rest to easily communicate between JAVA objects and the SQL database.
+Additionaly, Docker was used to package the application and make sure it would run prefectly on the clients PC.

-The project was a group effort and all the contributors and the code itself can be seen below.
+The full project can be viewed on the following link.

 <a href="https://github.com/KevinDelao/Cloud-Backend-Project">Cloud Microservices Project</a>